japila-books/spark-sql-internals/docs/logical-operators/UnresolvedHint.md

 * [[child]] Child spark-sql-LogicalPlan.md[logical plan]

 [[resolved]]
-`UnresolvedHint` can never be spark-sql-LogicalPlan.md#resolved[resolved] and is supposed to be converted to a spark-sql-LogicalPlan-ResolvedHint.md[ResolvedHint] unary logical operator during <<spark-sql-Analyzer.md#Hints, query analysis>> (or simply removed from a logical plan).
+`UnresolvedHint` can never be spark-sql-LogicalPlan.md#resolved[resolved] and is supposed to be converted to a spark-sql-LogicalPlan-ResolvedHint.md[ResolvedHint] unary logical operator during [query analysis](../Analyzer.md#Hints) (or simply removed from a logical plan).

 [NOTE]
 ====
-There are the following logical rules that spark-sql-Analyzer.md[Spark Analyzer] uses to analyze logical plans with the spark-sql-LogicalPlan-UnresolvedHint.md[UnresolvedHint] logical operator:
+There are the following logical rules that [Logical Analyzer](../Analyzer.md) uses to analyze logical plans with the spark-sql-LogicalPlan-UnresolvedHint.md[UnresolvedHint] logical operator:

 * [ResolveBroadcastHints](../logical-analysis-rules/ResolveBroadcastHints.md) resolves `UnresolvedHint` operators with `BROADCAST`, `BROADCASTJOIN`, `MAPJOIN` hints to a spark-sql-LogicalPlan-ResolvedHint.md[ResolvedHint]